d1nch8g/infr/README.md

 [![Generic badge](https://img.shields.io/badge/github-repo-red.svg)](https://github.com/fmnx-io/infr)
 [![Generic badge](https://img.shields.io/badge/flaticon-icons-03fca1.svg)](https://www.flaticon.com)

-This repository contains all code, related to fmnx project infrastructure.
-All infrastructure elements are containerized applications to reduce headache.
-Only free and open source docker containers have been used.

-This repo contains following elements:
+This repository contains `docker-compose` files for fmnx insfrastructure, which consists of following elements:

 - [Gitea](https://about.gitea.com/) with customized theme and parameters and API.
 - [Postgres](https://www.postgresql.org/) for user data.
 - [Minio](https://min.io/) for blobs, files, packages and LFS.
 - [Docker mail](https://github.com/docker-mailserver/docker-mailserver) as gitea's mailer service.

+Instructions for single-node local environment and multi-node public environment are provided below.

-Also [certbot-docker](https://hub.docker.com/r/certbot/certbot) and [lego](https://github.com/go-acme/lego) are used for certificates.
+[Certbot-docker](https://hub.docker.com/r/certbot/certbot) and [go-lego](https://github.com/go-acme/lego) are used to obtain TLS certificates.

----

-## Local setup
+## Single-node setup

 Local version has all containers tied up in single docker-compose file.
 It can be used for local tests and UI adjustments.